chrobid/chro.bid/README.md

 # chro.bid

-This is the source code for my personal website, which you can visit at https://www.chro.bid
+This is the source for my personal site, accessible at https://www.chro.bid

-Changes to the site are automatically "deployed" by a cron job on the server that runs once per hour.
+Changes to the site are automatically deployed by a once-per-hour cron job that runs on the server.
 The cron job simply clones the repo, and rsyncs the necessary things to `/var/www` so that nginx can serve them.

+The server is an extremely vanilla debian box using nginx to serve content and certbot for SSL cert stuff.